 Write Who You Know: Mike Judge based Boomhauer's voice on a Motor Mouth phone call he received complaining about Beavis and Butt-head (which the caller referred to as "Porky's Bunghole").

-The unseen, overactive-sounding announcer for sporting events in Arlen is voiced by Johnny Hardwick- also the voice of Dale.
+The unseen, overactive-sounding announcer for sporting events in Arlen is voiced by Johnny Hardwick He also provides the voice of Dale.